Left: Kippie Wilkinson (Mother), Right: Joy Burgoon (Grandmother)

 Growing up inside a saddle shop was something pretty special.
 I learned the basics of leather craft at a very early age.
 There were times that I was put to work cleaning saddles for customers, making sure every inch of the saddle was cared for.
 I later would graduate in to using hand tools on certain pieces of the saddle that needed to be made.
 Once I got into high school leather work took a back seat to my other interests, primarily motocross, and I wouldn’t return to it until 2012.
 During my time away from leather I was honing my skills as a photographer, graphic artist, and entrepreneur of an action sports brand called Vurbmoto.
 After spending more than 10 years away from my family owned business I came back home to keep my grandfather’s legacy of leather craft alive.

 Since 2012 I have been perfecting my skills as a leather artisan.
 I put heavy emphasis on the small details on each of my products.
 The majority of my products are sewn by hand which not only gives the piece a beautiful aesthetic but is a much stronger stitch.
 My work has been featured in publications, tv shows, and museums.
 All of this wouldn’t be possible if it weren’t for my Grandfathers store.

 Clint Wilkinson hand sewing watch straps for Montana Watch Company

-As we enter 2019 my mother Kippie Wilkinson and I have decided that we want to keep the spirit of Weldon alive in retail too.
+As we enter 2019 I've decided that I want to keep the spirit of Weldon alive in retail too.
 Our storefront is located inside my Grandfather’s original saddle shop that he built in downtown Denton Texas in 1957.
-We’ve hand picked some of the finest artisans in Texas and surrounding areas to house their work under one roof.
-From silversmiths, western sculptors, ceramic artists, western painters, and more – we’re just getting started and would love nothing more than to share our legacy with you.
+We’ve hand picked some of the finest artisans/brands to house their work under one roof.
+We’re just getting started and would love nothing more than to share our legacy with you.